usnistgov/ARIAC_docs/docs/competition/challenges.rst

 Dropped Part Detection
 ======================

-To detect a faulty gripper the CCS needs a subscriber to the topic :topic:`/ariac/{robot}_gripper_state` (:term:`ariac_msgs/msg/VacuumGripperState`).
+To detect a dropped part challenge the CCS needs a subscriber to the topic :topic:`/ariac/{robot}_gripper_state` (:term:`ariac_msgs/msg/VacuumGripperState`).
 Checking the :yamlname:`attached` field of the message will inform whether or not the gripper is holding a part.
 If the gripper is not holding a part, the CCS can assume that the gripper has dropped the part.

 .. _ROBOT_MALFUNCTION_CHALLENGE: